Artisan Local Food and Drink Options in the Lakes

 In Kendal, you have Farrer’s Tea and Coffee Merchants, who have been roasting their fresh artisan coffee in the town for over 200 years, making them one of the oldest roasters in the country, while in Coniston, in the heart of the Lakes, you’ll find Red Bank, which was set up after founder Tom packed in his job as a lawyer in London to move to the Lake District and fulfil his dream!

-If you’re looking to book a foodie trip to the Lakes, be sure to check our availability here at Craig Manor Hotel, where you can also enjoy a delicious meal in Paisley’s Restaurant, with fantastic views over the lake.
+If you’re looking to book a foodie trip to the Lakes, be sure to check our availability here at Craig Manor Hotel, where you can also enjoy a delicious meal in The Craig Manor Kitchen, with fantastic views over the lake.